 This vegan bang bang cauliflower is the perfect appetizer for a get-together!
 You could also turn these bites into a meal by adding them to some soba noodles or lettuce tacos.

-These are a slightly healthier alternative to bang bang shrimp, as the cauliflower is baked instead of fried (PS you can totally make these in an air fryer!!).
-Also, this sauce doesn't call for mayonnaise or honey, but we're still able to achieve a creamy and spicy, yet sweet, bang bang sauce!
+These are a slightly healthier alternative to bang bang shrimp, as the cauliflower is baked or air fried instead of deep fried.
+Also, this bang bang sauce is made without mayonnaise or honey, yet we're still able to achieve a creamy and spicy yet sweet, sauce!

 - Cauliflower: Cauliflower has a great dense and meaty texture, so it's super satisfying.
 Also, it's great at absorbing whatever seasonings you add to it!